 If you are alright with the uniform shape of all soundbars, then you’re good to go.
 Another downside is, funnily enough, the very thing they are supposed to improve – the sound.
 Yes, most of them help enhance the sound of TV speakers and perform better than mini speakers, but they do not compare to regular speakers.

-Again, the culprit is the size.
-Soundbars are too compact to allow for all the necessary parts and components needed to give the best sound possible.
 As humans, we prize convenience, design, and apparently how small and compact things are designed as well.
 But that isn’t to say there aren’t concessions we need to make for the size of these devices.

 All in all, soundbars are useful devices (more about it here) if the sound from your TV speakers just isn’t doing the trick.

 We have a list and reviews of products for all budgets out there.
 We have discovered quality options for under $100, $150, and $200.
 All these have quality pieces that can bring amazing audio into any home.
 So if you think that $300 might be above your budget, you could still get the best soundbars under $200.

 However, if you feel that you can spend $100 more to get a soundbar that really makes a difference, then this is the guide you want to stick with.
 If you can afford something with a slightly higher price tag, we had a few suggestions in these reviews for the best soundbar under 300.

 On the other hand, if you’re looking for something for a bigger TV, here’s the review to find the best soundbar for 55-inch tv.